 Dictation and transcription are commonly mistaken for the same thing.
 However, that is far from the truth.
 Dictation is the process of speaking or dictating information, often to a device.
 Transcription involves listening to an audio recording and accurately transcribing the spoken words into a written document.
-Dictation and transcription services have different purposes in professional settings, and knowing which to use when can be greatly beneficial for businesses.
+Dictation and transcription services serve distinct purposes in professional settings, and understanding when to utilize each can be highly beneficial for businesses.
+This is especially true for legal transcription services, where accuracy and attention to detail are crucial in converting court proceedings, depositions, and other legal recordings into precise written documents.

 In this article, you’ll learn how: